 Abano Pass is a high mountain pass located in the region of Tusheti, Georgia, in the central part of the Great Caucasus Mountains, at an elevation of 2.850m (9,350ft) above the sea level.
 Abano Pass is the highest drivable mountain pass in the Caucasus.
 The pass is driveable only by 4x4 cars.
 Conditions can change quickly and be harsh.
 Road closures can be frequent, so check conditions before traveling to this area.

-The road to reach the pass starts in Pshaveli and ends in Omalo.
-It has a length of 84,5km, but the expected driving time is over than 12 hours.
+The road to reach the pass runs from Pshaveli to Omalo.
+It has a length of 84,5km, however the expected driving time is over than 12 hours.
 The pass links the Georgian regions of Kakheti (south) and Tusheti (north).
 Tusheti is the most pristine and remote mountain region of Georgia at 900-4800 meters above sea level.
 It is covered with ravines and two main river valleys, Gometseri Alazani and Pirikiti Alazani.
 It's one of the highest mountain roads of Europe.

 The road over the pass was built in 1978, and is only open during the summer months from around May to October (depends on weather conditions) but it can be closed anytime when the access is not cleared of snow.
 Avalanches and heavy snowfalls can sometimes block some sections of the road and can be extremely dangerous due to frequent patches of ice.
 The main settlement in the region is the Omalo Village (1850 m.s.l.)
 Due to Omalo's high mountain location on the northern slopes of the Greater Caucasus Mountain Range and the absence of well-maintained roads, it is largely isolated from the rest of Georgiafor most of the year.
 Don’t stuff your belly too much.
 Eventually, you might feel vomiting temptations while climbing circuitous roads at higher altitudes.